Sharp embeddings between weighted Paley-Wiener spaces: Introduction

-This paper touches on a few themes within analysis and approximation theory.
-We are inspired by the classical work of Holt and Vaaler \cite{HV}, that approaches certain extremal problems in harmonic and complex analysis via the powerful theory of de Branges spaces of entire functions \cite{Branges}.
-Our aim here is to study certain sharp inequalities for bandlimited functions that fall under the paradigm of {\it Fourier uncertainty}, i.e. that one cannot have an unrestricted control of a function and its Fourier transform simultaneously.
+We are inspired here by the classical work of Holt and Vaaler \cite{HV}, that approaches certain extremal problems in harmonic and complex analysis via the powerful theory of de Branges spaces of entire functions \cite{Branges}.
+Our aim is to study certain sharp inequalities for bandlimited functions that fall under the paradigm of {\it Fourier uncertainty}, i.e. that one cannot have an unrestricted control of a function and its Fourier transform simultaneously.
 Different manifestations of Fourier uncertainty are ubiquitous in harmonic analysis; for a brief historical account and many important examples we refer the reader to the survey articles \cite{{BDsurvey}, FSsurvey} and the references therein.
 Other recent works that apply de Branges spaces techniques in connection to extremal problems in analysis include \cite{BCOS, CCLM, CarChiMil, CarGon, CL1, CL2, L, LS1, LS2, V2}.